Shopsys Platform Knowledge Base¶

 - Frontend API

-- Information about the frontend GraphQL API dedicated for connecting external storefront or mobile app.
+- Information about the frontend GraphQL API dedicated to connecting external storefronts or mobile apps.

-- How to customize the behavior of Shopsys Framework to suit your needs.
+- How to customize the behavior of Shopsys Platform to suit your needs.

 - Automated Testing